PeihaoHu/MIT653_T125_Group2/SurveyDesign.md

 ## 3. Selected Sample for the Survey

 ## Target Population

+### Target Population
-Our target population includes professionals working in traffic management systems, and individuals responsible for controlling and monitoring traffic systems, such as traffic control room operators or signal coordinators.
+Our target population includes professionals working in traffic management systems and individuals responsible for controlling and monitoring traffic systems, such as traffic control room operators or signal coordinators.

-### Sample Size:
+### Sample Size
-We aim to collect responses from at least 100 participants to ensure a diverse and meaningful dataset.
+We aim to collect responses from at least **100 participants** to ensure a diverse and meaningful dataset.

-### Participant Characteristics:
+### Participant Characteristics
-- University students and young professionals (aged 18–35)
+- Professionals working in traffic management or urban transportation departments
+- Individuals responsible for monitoring or controlling traffic systems (e.g., traffic control room operators)
-- Individuals with basic knowledge of urban transport
+- People with practical experience or technical knowledge of smart traffic technologies
-- Residents of cities or urban areas who regularly commute

 ---